dineshj3d/Getting-and-Cleaning-Data/courseproject/Codebook.md

 #
 #

+Each record contains the measurements on the mean and standard deviation for Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+Also included is the Triaxial Angular velocity from the gyroscope.
+An identifier of the subject who carried out the experiment and the activity activity carried out is also included.

-The tidy dataset layout is outlines below.
+The tidy dataset layout is outlined below.

 *  Subject
 *  Activity